-Scott will receive his PhD in Biology from the University of Kentucky (UK) in July 2017 and he’ll be joining the Kelley Lab this coming September.
+Scott received his PhD in Biology from the University of Kentucky (UK) in July 2017 and he joined the Kelley Lab September 2017.
 For his dissertation, Scott was advised by David Weisrock as he studied biodiversity in alpine streams of North America with a primary focus on conservation genomics of stoneflies living in the meltwater of glaciers.
 Beyond alpine streams, Scott has used multi-locus genetic tools to reconstruct species boundaries in mouse lemurs (Microcebus) and salamanders (Ambystoma).
-Previously, he received a B.S. in Zoology from North Carolina State University and worked as an undergraduate research studying salamander ecology in the lab of Nick Haddad.
+He received a B.S. in Zoology from North Carolina State University and worked as an undergraduate research studying salamander ecology in the lab of Nick Haddad.
 Scott is primarily interested in using genomic tools to better understand both the evolution of adaptation to cold environments as well as fine-scale population genomic patterns.
 Whenever possible, Scott studies these patterns in the context of the rapid, ongoing global change that all organisms are dealing with in some capacity.
 Under this general umbrella, his study species of interest include polar fishes, iceworms, and glacially-tied stream insects.

 Google scholar = https://scholar.google.com/citations?user=r0-QHokAAAAJ&hl=en